 Upcoming Events at Enid Lake

-For more information about the events listed above, call the Enid Lake Field Office at 662-563-4571.
+For more information about the events listed above or if you would like to schedule an event, call the Enid Lake Field Office at 662-563-4571.

 ATV’s and the Great Outdoors

 Over the past several years, the recreational sport of All Terrain Vehicle (ATV) riding has become increasingly popular at Enid Lake.
 However, the increased ATV traffic has prompted the Enid Lake Staff to institute an educational campaign to remind users of the safety and environmental concerns associated with ATV usage.
 Riders are encouraged to participate in Tread Lightly!, Inc. which is an educational program dedicated to increasing the public’s awareness of how to enjoy the great outdoors while minimizing the impacts of recreational use.

 It is imperative that riders practice safety and follow all rules and regulations while riding or using ATVs for recreational or work-related purposes at Enid Lake.
 According to Title 36, Rules and Regulations, it is unlawful to operate an ATV in a careless, negligent or reckless manner.
 Strict enforcement of all rules and regulations is intended to provide a safe environment for ATV operation.

 Even though ATVs were built and designed for the effective navigation of rocky, muddy and root-covered terrain, the U.S. Army Corps of Engineers at Enid Lake challenges all ATV riders to be environmentally conscious.
 Misuse of these machines can cause rutting and destroy sensitive wetland habitat, erode creek banks, and even destroy native plant species allowing invasive plant species to take over.
 Streambed riding is prohibited as it damages and destroys the sensitive aquatic life of both plants and animals.
 ATV’s/UTV’s are not allowed in campgrounds or any recreational area.